djalbat/occam-parsers/README.md

                                                                            |
                                                                            ε

-Those familiar with recursive descent parsers should recognise a construction of the `term` production that avoids left recursion:
+Those familiar with recursive descent parsers should recognise a `term` production that avoids left recursion:

     term'                                 ::=   : term term'